Hawaii enjoys the ‘best seat in the house’ for first full lunar eclipse in over two years

 Last night’s moon passed more than 220,000 miles away at its fullest.

-However the Associated Press reported the reddish hue expected last night appeared more of a “smudgy burnt orange color” for many viewers around the world.
+The reddish hue expected appeared more of a “smudgy burnt orange color” for many viewers around the world, said The Associated Press.

-Still, NASA’s Noah Petro, project scientist for the Lunar Reconnaissance Orbiter, told the Associated Press this week that “Hawaii has the best seat in the house.”

 The Associated Press contributed to this report.